Hiawatha (Amtrak train): Amtrak

-Between 2000 and 2001, Amtrak considered extending one Hiawatha Service round-trip 70 mi north from Milwaukee to Fond du Lac, Wisconsin.
+Between 2000 and 2001, Amtrak considered extending one Hiawatha round-trip 70 mi north from Milwaukee to Fond du Lac, Wisconsin.
 Potential stops included Elm Grove, Brookfield, Slinger, and Lomira.
 Travel time would be nearly two hours.
 Amtrak hoped to attract mail and express business along the route as part of its Network Growth Strategy, similar to the short-lived Lake Country Limited.
 Amtrak abandoned the idea in September 2001.

 In 2005, another station opened on the line, the Milwaukee Airport Railroad Station at Milwaukee Mitchell International Airport.
 The expansion was intended to facilitate travel to and from the airport, with shuttles running between the station and the main terminal.
 The new station also gave residents on the south side of Milwaukee easier access to the service, along with an alternative to the central station in downtown, which is now fully accessible after completion of the Marquette Interchange.
 The station was primarily funded and is maintained by the Wisconsin Department of Transportation.

-It is proposed that the Hiawatha Service, along with the Empire Builder, would shift one stop north to North Glenview in Glenview, Illinois.
+It is proposed that the Hiawatha, along with the Empire Builder, would shift one stop north to North Glenview in Glenview, Illinois.
 This move would eliminate lengthy stops which block traffic on Glenview Road.
 This move would involve reconstruction of the North Glenview station to handle the additional traffic, and depends on commitments from Glenview, the Illinois General Assembly, and Metra.

 The route is coextensive with the far southern leg of the Empire Builder, Amtrak's long-distance service from Chicago to the Pacific Northwest.
 The Empire Builder stops at Glenview and Milwaukee, but normally does so in both cases only to receive passengers northbound and discharge passengers southbound.